 Talk to your doctor if you notice any of these signs.
 They don’t always mean that you have colon polyps or colon cancer.
 Other things like hemorrhoids, tears in the tissue inside your bottom, or some medicines can cause these symptoms.

 - Colonoscopy.
 About 1 to 3 days before the test, you’ll go on a clear liquid diet and take a laxative to clear out your colon.
 Your doctor will give you medicine so you’re not awake during the procedure.
 They use a long, thin, flexible tube with a light and camera at the end to look at the inside of your colon.
 They can also remove most polyps and send them to a lab to check for cancer.
 This test takes about 30 minutes.

 - CT colonography.
 Also known as a virtual colonoscopy, this uses X-rays and a computer to take pictures of your colon from outside your body.
 Your doctor can’t take polyps out during this test.
 If they spot any, you’ll need to have a regular colonoscopy.
 You’re awake for this test, but you’ll still need to do a special diet to clear out your bowel beforehand.

 - Flexible sigmoidoscopy.
 This test is similar to a colonoscopy, but you don’t have to do as much bowel prep.
 You might take medicine that helps you relax during the procedure.
 Your doctor puts a thin tube with a light into your bottom to look only at the lower part of your colon.
 If you have a polyp, they can remove it during the test.
 It takes about 20 minutes.

 - Lower gastrointestinal series.
+Also called a barium enema.
 Before this test, the radiologist will fill your large intestine with a chalky liquid called barium, which makes your colon easier to see during an X-ray.

 Treatments for Colon Polyps